Shrinkhal01/CHATBOT-LLama-2/README.md

 3. **Download the Ollama Llama 2 model:**

-   You can download the pre-trained Ollama Llama 2 model from the [Ollama GitHub repository](https://github.com/ollama/llama2).
+   You can download the pre-trained Ollama Llama 2 model from the link-"[Ollama GitHub repository](https://github.com/ollama/llama2)."

 4. **Run the application:**